-We sent Sacramento writer Barbara L. Steinberg to check out the dining scene in Woodland for Taste of Yolo Restaurant Week – here is her enthusiastic report.
+We sent Sacramento writer Barbara L. Steinberg to check out the dining scene in Woodland – here is her enthusiastic report.

 In California, every season is splendiferous and bountiful along back roads of Yolo County.
 Part of the Central Valley, this agricultural heartland is situated between coastal foothills and the western slope of the Sierra Nevada.
 Rolling hills, verdant valleys and mountains overflow with a profusion of vineyards, orchards, pastured livestock and row crops.
-All the best, the finest and most delicious ingredients take center stage during Taste of Yolo Restaurant Week, January 22-28, 2017.
+All the best, the finest and most delicious ingredients take center stage.

 Yolo County is ahead of the foodie moniker!
 Nowhere is this more evident than historic Woodland, your new gourmand destination.
 Historic Woodland’s up-and-coming restaurant scene is skyrocketing!
 Just remember you heard it here.
-During Restaurant Week, five culinary stars in Woodland are creating locavore magic, showcasing regional meats, fish, nuts, honey, olive oil, organic produce and local wines and craft beer.
+These five culinary stars in Woodland are creating locavore magic, showcasing regional meats, fish, nuts, honey, olive oil, organic produce and local wines and craft beer.